emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson3.md

 Cool!
 Now let's run our DApp in the simulator to see what happens when you press the button.

 In Xcode, press the play button to build and run the application on the simulator.
-Keep in mind that this may take a few minutes to launch the simulator depending on how powerfull of a Mac you are using.
+Keep in mind that this may take a few minutes to launch the simulator depending on how powerful of a Mac you are using.

-When you launch an application in the simulator an output "console" pops up in the bottom of your Xcode project, this allows you to see any outputs or errors from the running applicaiton.
+When you launch an application in the simulator an output "console" pops up at the bottom of your Xcode project, this allows you to see any outputs or errors from the running application.
 Go ahead and click the "Hello" button on the simulator and watch what gets printed to the console.
 It should look something like this:

 > Note: I am using a beta version of Xcode that prints addtional information about how the simulator is responding to events/actions, you may not see any of the text highlighted in yellow.